ginotombesi/poker-tournament-management/Readme.md

      ```

 3. **Access the Application**:
-   - Once both servers are running, you can access the application in your browser at `http://localhost:3001` for the endpoints and `http://localhost:5173`.
+   - Once both servers are running, you can access the application in your browser at `http://localhost:3001` for the endpoints and `http://localhost:5173` for the webpage.

 ## Credits